travisdoor/bl/docs/master/language.md

 ### Union

-Union is special composite type representing value of multiple types.
-Union size is always equal to size of the biggest member type and memory offset of all members is same.
+The union is a special composite type representing value of multiple types.
+Union size is always equal to size of the biggest member type and memory offset of all members is the same.
 Union is usually associated with some enum providing information about stored type.

 **Example:**